2014 Norton Awards

 200 The Riverway, Boston

 The Elliot Norton Awards are named for the eminent Boston theater critic Elliot Norton, who remained an active supporter of the drama, both locally and nationally, until his death in 2003 at the age of 100.
 For 48 years Mr. Norton was a drama critic for Boston newspapers; concurrently, from 1958 to 1982, he was moderator of Elliot Norton Reviews on WGBH television.

 The Boston Theater Critics Association, which presents the Elliot Norton Awards, has been a vital participant in the remarkable growth of the Boston theater community at a time in our nation’s history when it seems that the arts have an even greater struggle to survive.

 The Elliot Norton Awards ceremony also features a guest of honor.
-That distinguished list has thus far included Edward Albee, Brian Dennehy, Julie Harris, Sir Ian McKellen, Al Pacino, Lynn Redgrave, Jason Robards, August Wilson,and many other theater artists who have enriched the cultural life of our region.
+That distinguished list has thus far included Edward Albee, Brian Dennehy, Julie Harris, Sir Ian McKellen, Al Pacino, Lynn Redgrave, Chita Rivera, Jason Robards, Tony Shalhoub and Brooke Adams, Tommy Tune, August Wilson, ,and many other theater artists who have enriched the cultural life of our region.
 The event has become a memorable evening, treasured for its atmosphere of camaraderie.
 Awardees and attendees alike come away suffused with excitement for the future of Boston theater.

 During his lengthy career, Mr. Norton reviewed more than 6,000 productions here, in New York, in other American cities, and abroad.
 In 1971, he received a special Tony Award from the League of American Theatres and Producers.